aryarm/varCA/configs/README.md

 You may also provide any other configuration options from the `prepare.yaml` config file.

 Once you have finished filling out the `config.yaml` file, you should be ready to execute the master pipeline on your own data.
-Just executed [the `run.bash` script](/run.bash).
+Just execute [the `run.bash` script](/run.bash).

 The output of the master pipeline is the `final.vcf.gz` file in the `classify` directory.
 For example, when the master pipeline is executed on the example data, the output is `out/classify/*/final.vcf.gz`.